Products of curves as ball quotients

 then suffice by the Nakai--Moishezon criterion \cite[Thm.\ V.1.10]{Hartshorne} to imply that $\calL$ is ample.
 Thus $(Y, \calD)$ is a ball quotient pair. \end{pf}

 \begin{rem} The manifold $W_3$ in \cite[\S 2]{HirzebruchChern} is a degree $3^8$ cover of the orbifold given by Proposition \ref{prop:HirzebruchPair}. \end{rem}

 \begin{rem} The examples provided by Theorem \ref{thm:Ex} and Proposition \ref{prop:HirzebruchPair} are closely related.
 Indeed, both are constructed using the unique smooth projective curve of genus $g \in \{2, 1\}$ admitting an automorphism of order $2 g + 1$; in fact, both admit one of order $4 g + 2$, and they are the unique curves of their genus achieving this maximum.
-A systematic search found no obvious analogous higher genus ball quotient pair. \end{rem}
+A systematic computer search for configurations to which Theorem \ref{thm:OrbiBMY} applies found no obvious analogous higher genus ball quotient pair. \end{rem}